chriskyfung/My-PowerShell-Scripts/theBrain/README.md

    ```

 2. Navigate to the "theBrain" folder.

+3. **Verify the dependencies**: To check if the required module has been installed, you can open your PowerShell terminal and run the following command:

+    ```powershell
+    Get-Module -ListAvailable -Name PSSQLite
+    ```

+    This command will list all the available versions of the PSSQLite module installed on your system.
+If it is installed, it will display the version number and other details of the module.

+    If PSSQLite is not installed, it will not return any output.
+You can use the following command to install the PSSQLite 1.1.0 module:

+    ```powershell
+    Install-Module -Name PSSQLite -RequiredVersion 1.1.0
+    ```

 ## Usage
 Once the repository is cloned and the "theBrain" folder is accessed, you can run the PowerShell scripts by executing the following command in PowerShell: